 To get the right keywords, you must understand your audience’s pain points.
 Are they looking for an SEO agency?
 Then, find out the intention behind looking for the content on the pain points.

 Keywords are the language that your audience uses when looking for your services.
-So, when you use the exact term, you speak the same language with the user, and thus, you become relatable.
+So, when you use the exact term, you speak the same language as the user, and thus, you become relatable.

 2. Up-to-date Information

 Is the content and pages on your site fresh?
 Is there old content on your site?
-Well, if the outdated content is still valuable, make minor adjustments to boost its relevance and freshness.
+If the outdated content is still valuable, make minor adjustments to boost its relevance and freshness.